AAlab1819/KayleenPriscilia-01082170009/Week02-Sorting/ReadMe.md

 # [SPYKE TALKS - A 291](http://codeforces.com/problemset/problem/291/A)

 ## Problem Explanation
 According to the problem in part A-291, named spyke talks.
-Polycarpus wants to know how many of his assistants Spyking to each other, spyking to outside, or not spyking at all.
+Polycarpus wants to know how many of his secretaries Spyking to each other, spyking to outside, or not spyking at all.
+The Spyke network assign a unique ID to the call.
+If the secretaries are talking to each other, then the call ID will be the same positive integer.
+If the secretaries are not talking with Spyke at all, than the session number of the call is 0.
+Spyke conference aren't permitted, means that if there are more than 2 same integers that Polycarpus inputted, than there's must be a mistake and it will print an integer -1, means there are input error.

 ## Solution
 First thing that I did is to sort to make the job much more easier.
 Therefore, I use brick sorting, commonly known as odd-even sorting.

      void brickSort (int arr[], int num)
      { bool sorted = false;
     while(!sorted) // while the numbers is not sorted it will loop